CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Settings.md

 #### Scoring

 Scoring will engrave just the outline of the shape but not cut all the way through.

+Image

+Clicking the arrow next to the default setting will open up a menu of more options.

+Image

 *Speed* controls how fast the laser moves, and *Power* controls how much pwer the laser outputs.